-The Debt Office's assessment is that the liquidity risks in the guarantee and lending portfolio remain low.
-The liquidity risks linked to the central government's guarantees and lending that could arise entail that they are neither known in advance nor when the payments must be made.
+The Debt Office's assessment is that the liquidity risks in the guarantee and lending portfolio remain low, despite the ongoing pandemic.
+These liquidity risks arise because it is not known if or when potential amounts would have to be paid out.
 The Debt Office's assessment is that such less likely amounts can be borrowed on short notice.
 Although the borrowing cost would certainly be higher in some cases, it would only be in the short term and connected to individual payments.